6 Smart Tips to Boost Member Retention at Your Association

 1. Plan interactive events

 Events, discussions, and other types of gatherings within your community are well-thought-out ways of keeping your members engaged.
-From hot topics in your industry to show off the values of your association, you can use events to engage existing members more and, at the same time, acquire new ones.
+From hot topics in your industry to show off the values of your association, you can use networking events, monthly meetings, or host events to excite and engage existing current members more and, at the same time, acquire new ones.

 Here are some useful tips to help organize unique events:

 - Reach out the right way.
-Organizing an interesting event is important but spreading the word out plays an even better role.
-Once you’ve perfectly set your event activity list, promote it to your audience through the right channels.
+Organizing an interesting event is extremely important but spreading the word out plays an equally important or even a better role.
+Once you’ve perfectly set your event activity list, promote it to your audience through the right channels and social media networks.

-Association events are considered primarily for existing members.
+Association events are considered primarily to engage members from the current list.
 However, you can use these as a strategy to attract new members too.
 You can even build a website for your association and share upcoming event news and updates.

 2. Provide membership benefits